david-fisher/320-S21-Track1/apache_server/shibd/README.md

-# What is Shibboleth?
+# About Shibboleth :
 Shibboleth is an open-source, single sign-on login system provided under the Apache 2 license.
 It allows people to sign in using just one identity to various systems run by federations of different organizations or institutions.
 Thinking about our system, the organization being the University of Massachusetts Amherst.

-# Understanding Shibboleth and its Architecture
+# Understanding Shibboleth and its Architecture :
 1. Infrastructure based on SAML (Security Assertion Markup Language)
 2. SAML has 3 principle roles :